$564,469Average Value$311Average Price per Sq Ft2Homes For Sale

 Highlands Demographics and Home Trends

-Believe it!
+Start the new year off right!
 This extraordinary townhouse has two private entrances.
 It is located in the back corner of a six-unit building, which sits on a quiet, well-located street in Haverhill.
-One entrance leads into the kitchen from the back deck, which is shared with just one other unit, providing a great place to relax!
-The townhouse is newly painted, with brand new kitchen appliances, and newly
+One entrance into the kitchen from the back deck, which is shared with just one other unit, provides a great place to relax!
+The second entrance leads into the living area.
+The townhouse is newly

 Lead Paint Certificates.
 Welcome to 17 Arlington Street in Haverhill!
 This charming 3-bedroom, 2-bath home blends classic details with modern convenience.
 Beautiful crown molding and hardwood floors highlight the home’s original character, while updates throughout provide comfort and functionality.
 The spacious kitchen and living areas are ideal for everyday living and entertaining, and the

-Welcome to The Residence at Kenoza — a brand-new rental community featuring 14 thoughtfully designed units.
-Offering a mix of first-floor garden residences, second-floor, and third-floor options, there’s a home to fit every lifestyle.
-Each unit includes: 1 spacious bedroom, 1 modern bathroom, Open-concept living and kitchen layout, In-unit laundry, Stylish, contemporary finishes throughout.
+Welcome to The Residence at Kenoza a brand-new rental community featuring 14 thoughtfully designed units.
+This first floor unit includes: 1 spacious bedroom, 1 modern bathroom, Open-concept living and kitchen layout, In-unit laundry, Stylish, contemporary finishes throughout.
+Enjoy a large, fully enclosed private-use patio located at the back of the first-floor units—perfect for outdoor dining,

 Sound Score® measures the noise level of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.